tpwres/teczki-polskiego-wrestlingu/content/o/ptw-academy.md

 PTW Academy started as a wrestling dojo directly linked to Prime Time Wrestling itself.
 The first training sessions began in early 2021.
-That year's class of rookies was a mix of wrestling enthusiasts, mostly from Silesia, like ex-[MCW](@/o/mcw.md) wrestlers such as Dziedzic & Sinister, as well as micro-influencers and people convinced to try wrestling by Pawłowski such as TAXI Złotówa, Wiktoria Domzalska and fitness coach Sylwia Cross.
+That year's class of rookies was a mix of wrestling enthusiasts, mostly from Silesia, like ex-[MCW](@/o/mcw.md) wrestlers such as Dziedzic & Sinister, as well as micro-influencers and people convinced to try wrestling by Pawłowski such as YouTuber TAXI Złotówa, Wiktoria Domżalska and fitness coach Sylwia Cross.
 Additionally, multiple ex-[MZW](@/o/mzw.md) & [KPW](@/o/kpw.md) wrestlers had transferred to PTW to train there, due to personal reasons and lack of consistency in training schedule after the COVID-19 pandemic.

-The orginal plan for PTW Academy was to attract not only pro wrestling enthusiasts, but also new people, who were unaware of wrestling culture and specifics.
+The original plan for PTW Academy was to attract not only pro wrestling enthusiasts, but also new people, who were unaware of wrestling culture and specifics.
 Pawłowski frequently tried to attract non-wrestling celebrities to attend training sessions, but after [PTW#1: REVOLUCJA](@/e/ptw/2021-10-09-ptw-1-revolucja.md) when these efforts largely failed, that strategy was abandoned and PTW Academy focused more on developing their own stars.
 During that year, some of the talents allied themselves in a group called "Originals", a nickname given to PTW-raised talents under the influence of Pawłowski's teachings and wrestling philosophy.
 Those differences later led to conflict between Originals and other groups, who came to PTW from other organizations (especially "[The Greens](@/a/the-greens.md)") later on.